ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Furthermore, the privacy considerations from OSCORE {{RFC8613}} and from EDHOC {{RFC9528}} also apply to this specific use of the OSCORE and EDHOC protocols.

-An unprotected response to an unauthorized request may disclose information about RS and/or its existing relationship with C. It is advisable to include as little information as possible in an unencrypted response (see also {{as-creation-hints}}).
-When an OSCORE Security Context already exists between C and RS, more detailed information may be included.
+An unprotected response to an unauthorized request may disclose information about RS and/or its existing relationship with C. It is advisable to include as little information as possible in an unencrypted response from RS (see also {{as-creation-hints}}).
+When an OSCORE Security Context already exists between C and RS, more detailed information may be included in a protected response from RS.

 The (encrypted) access token is never sent in an unprotected POST request to the /authz-info endpoint at RS.
 Thus, even if C uses the same single access token from multiple locations, the access token's value does not contribute to the risk of C being tracked.